R407 (South Africa)

-The R407 is a Regional Route in South Africa that connects Willowmore with Prince Albert Road and the N1 via Klaarstroom and Prince Albert.
+The R407 is a Regional Route in South Africa that connects N1 and N12 via Prince Albert.

 Route

-The R407 begins in Willowmore, Eastern Cape, at a junction with the N9 national route (Knysna Street).
-It heads west for 93 kilometres, crossing into the Western Cape, to reach a junction with the N12 national route at Klaarstroom.
-The R407 joins the N12 westwards for 7 kilometres before becoming its own road westwards while the N12 turns to the north.

-The R407 continues westwards for 42 kilometres to meet the northern terminus of the R328 route.
-It then turns northwards and heads for 6 kilometres to pass through the town of Prince Albert before continuing north-west for another 43 kilometres to reach its end at a junction with the N1 national route at Prince Albert Road.
+The R407 begins at a junction with the N12 national route, 7 kilometres north of Klaarstroom.
+The R407 heads westward and passes through the town of Prince Albert before continuing north-west for 43 kilometres to reach its end at a junction with the N1 national route at Prince Albert Road.